 Industrial waste volume and Special management industrial waste volume (hazardous waste volume)

 Final landfill disposal volume and Final landfill disposal rate of industrial waste

-We are introducing and promoting the familiar 4Rs and engaging in internal activities to increase employee awareness of appropriate waste disposal, waste sorting, etc. through various methods, including committee meetings that are organized by each plant and research institution, training provided for persons in charge of practice and for applicants, and dissemination of internal newsletters.
-We set themes that participants can practice in their operations and opportunities for them to read about the relevant laws and regulations, and in this way, we foster employee awareness.
+We are introducing the familiar 4Rs activities and engaging in internal activities to increase employee awareness of appropriate waste disposal, waste sorting, etc. through various methods, including committee meetings that are organized at each plant and research institution, training for waste treatment operators and for applicants, and the distribution of internal newsletters and provision of internal intranet for the entire company.
+We provide opportunities so that employees can learn relevant laws and regulations, set themes that they can practice in their operations, and in this way, foster employee awareness of environmental preservation.

-We are also utilizing computer simulation technology in pharmaceutical development, a step that will reduce the number of experiments conducted, which in turn is expected to lead to a reduction in raw materials (waste).
+We are also utilizing computer simulation technology in pharmaceutical development.
+This step will reduce the number of experiments and raw materials (waste).

 We strive to extend the validity period of our products by obtaining long-term quality assessment data for each product.
-Extending the shelf life of products is expected to reduce the risk of product disposal due to expiration.
+Extending the shelf life of products will result in reducing the risk of product disposal due to expiration.

-When it comes to product packaging, we work to promote the reduction of its environmental impact by changing packaging materials and forms to help save resources, and selecting eco-friendly materials.
-Upon disposal, we also switch to material labels and packaging forms that encourage recycling.
+When it comes to product packaging, based on the results of a questionnaire survey at medical institutions on product packaging, we are engaging in activities from the two aspects of ease of use and environmental friendliness.
+In terms of the environment, we are working to promote the reduction of its environmental impact by changing packaging materials and forms to help save resources and selecting eco-friendly materials.
+Upon disposal, we have also switched to material labels and packaging forms that encourage recycling.